T-Tetrominos in Arithmetic Progression: Chain Graphs and Widths 8, 12, and 16

 \begin{lemma}[The dx/dy Lemma] Suppose we are given an AP of \TTs\ of length 3 or greater, and let the pair $(dx, dy)$ give the translation between consecutive tiles in the AP.
 Then $(dx, dy)$ is congruent to either $(0, 0)$ or $(2, 2)\pmod 4$. \end{lemma}

 {\bf Proof:} Walkup's proof makes use of {\em cut} and {\em cornerless} points, which are, respectively, grid points where four tile corners must meet, and grid points where no tile corner may lie, in any tiling of a rectangle.
-Figure \ref{fig-cutCornerless} shows these as crosses and circles in $4\times 4$ blocks that fill the rectangle periodically.
-The two shaded tiles in that figure show the only two possible placements of a \TT, up to rotation or reflection modulo those $4\times 4$ blocks.
-Consider the the \TT\ on the bottom left.
-Of the sixteen possible pairs $(dx, dy) \pmod 4$, twelve can be immediately ruled out.
+Figure \ref{fig-cutCornerless} shows cut points as crosses and cornerless points as circles, in $4\times 4$ blocks that fill the rectangle periodically.
+More precisely, if the lower-left corner of the rectangle has coordinates $(0, 0)$, then the cut and cornerless points are exactly those points $(x, y)$ where both $x$ and $y$ are even; and $x+y\equiv 0\pmod 4$ for cut points, and $x+y\equiv 2\pmod 4$ for cornerless points.
+The two shaded tiles in that figure show the only two possible placements of a \TT, up to rotation or reflection with respect to those $4\times 4$ blocks.
+Consider the \TT\ on the bottom left.
+Of the sixteen possible pairs $(dx, dy) \pmod 4$, twelve can be immediately ruled out by considering cut and cornerless points.
 For example, $(dx, dy) = (1, 0)$ is ruled out, because that tile, slid one square to the right, results in a tile with a corner at a cornerless point, as well as cutting two arms of a cross.
 Only $(0, 0), (0, 1), (2, 2)$ and $(2, 3)$ permit a valid translation.
 But as $(0, 1)$ and $(2,3)$ do not permit a {\em second} translation, they can be ruled out in any AP of length 3 or greater.
-The proof is completely symmetric same for the other starting position. $\Box$
+The proof is similar for the other starting position. $\Box$

 We may now finish the proof of Lemma \ref{lemma-bijection}.
 Suppose we have an AP of at least three \TTs\, and consider the associated shaded arrows.
 By the dx/dy Lemma, their corresponding arrows must have their shading on the same side, and therefore have the same orientation, giving an AP of shaded arrows of the same length. $\Box$